All-time Dream team squads

 Morocco national football team Emblem

-One of Africa's most successful national football teams, Morocco won the 1976 African Cup of Nations, two African Nations Championships, and a FIFA Arab Cup while participating in the FIFA World Cup six times.
+One of Africa's most successful national football teams, Morocco won four CAF continental titles, the 1976 African Cup of Nations and three African Nations Championships (2018, 2020 and 2024), while participating in the FIFA World Cup six times.
 In 1986, they made history as the first African team to top a World Cup group and advance to the knockout stage, where they lost 1–0 to West Germany.
 Thirty-six years later, at the 2022 FIFA World Cup, Morocco once again defied expectations, topping a group that included Croatia, Canada and Belgium.
 They then went on to defeat Spain and Portugal, becoming the first African and first Arab team to reach a World Cup semi-final.
 They were the third World Cup semi-finalist not from Europe or South America.

 Morocco is set to become the second African nation, the second MENA nation, and the first North African nation to host the World Cup when it was chosen as a co-host for the 2030 edition alongside Portugal and Spain.